 Infections with antibiotic-resistant organisms are increasingly common in the community as well as in healthcare and are associated with increased morbidity and mortality.
 Some examples are:

-- MRSA: Community strains of MRSA are currently the most common isolate from boils swabbed in EDs in Metro south.
+- MRSA: Community strains of MRSA are currently the most common isolate from boils swabbed in EDs in Metro South.
 About 25% of Staph aureus bacteraemias from the community are now MRSA.
 In 2001, it was less than 1%.

-- ESBL (Extended Spectrum Beta-Lactamase producing) E. coli is an increasingly common cause of community-associated UTI and urosepsis, and may require IV antibiotics as there are no effective oral options.
+- ESBL (Extended Spectrum Beta-Lactamase producing) E. coli is an increasingly common cause of community-associated UTI and urosepsis, and may require IV antibiotics as there are limited effective oral options.
 ESBL E. coli is strongly selected for by the use of ceftriaxone.

 - VRE (Vancomycin-resistant E. Faecium) has become endemic in Queensland Health hospitals in the last few years and is associated with infections in cancer chemotherapy and liver transplant patients.
 VRE is strongly selected for by the use of ceftriaxone and vancomycin.

 - NDM-1 is an antibiotic resistance gene found in gram-negative bacteria such as E. coli.
 It confers resistance to carbapenems (e.g. meropenem), which are usually reserved as last-line agents in serious or antibiotic-resistant infections.
 It was first described in 2008.
-It has since spread globally, including two cases indentified in Queensland.
+It has since spread globally, including cases identified in Queensland.

 Changes in institutional prescribing practices can influence local resistance rates and it has been proven that by minimising the unnecessary prescription of antibiotics, the progression towards more resistance can be slowed, hopefully until either new antimicrobials or other new approaches such as vaccines can be developed.